omarrayyann/MujocoAR/README.md

   </tr>
 </table>

 Examples of MuJoCo AR linked to the end-effectors of multiple manipulators can be found in this fork of [Mink](https://github.com/omarrayyann/mink-mujocoAR).
+For a simpler environemnt that the ones shwon in the demo section above, check the example at ```demo/simple_example.py```

 ## Installation